The 2023 Introduction Evening will take place on Saturday 15th April 2023 at The Pavilion, Myreside, EH10 5DB.

 Our first fundraising event of the year, the ‘Introduction Night’ is a traditional event when our newly elected Edinburgh Captain and Edinburgh Lass are introduced.
 These highly coveted roles are filled by elected candidates, who will be presented with their titled Sashes, installing them in their roles as the City of Edinburgh’s Principals for the Edinburgh Riding of the Marches.

-A BIT ABOUT OUR 2021 EDINBURGH CAPTAIN & LASS ELECTS
+A BIT ABOUT OUR 2023 EDINBURGH CAPTAIN & LASS

-Jay is looking forward to engaging with Edinburgh’s neighbouring Common Riding and Festival towns and celebrating at their various events in 2021.
+Jay is looking forward to engaging with Edinburgh’s neighbouring Common Riding and Festival towns and celebrating at their various events throughout the year.
 He will also enjoy linking the role of Captain in with his job at Edinburgh City Council, focussing on raising awareness for the Edinburgh March Riding Association and getting involved in community engagement.

 Jay has known his Edinburgh Lass Abbie McDowell since they were both learning to ride together and they are the best of friends, so he is thrilled to be sharing such a special experience with her.